exaexa/hs19/u2/README.md

 - `if`, `if`+`else` and `while` statements, as in python (with colons)
 - function definitions, as in python, but without default and keyword arguments.

-Note that code blocks (as contained e.g. in the `if` statement) may be defined by significant whitespace indentation.
+Note that code blocks (as contained e.g. in the `if` statement) are defined by significant whitespace indentation.

 ## Task 1